samson623/Domino-Tracker/README.md

 - **Voice control** – use your microphone to add scores, undo actions, or declare winners with simple phrases.
 The microphone keeps listening while the voice button is active.
 - **Local storage** – all data is saved in your browser and can be exported or reset at any time.
+- **Realtime sync** – optional Supabase integration keeps scores in sync across devices.
+- **Offline queue** – actions are queued while offline and synced when connection returns.

 ## Usage
 1. Clone or download this repository.
 2. Open `index.html` in your preferred web browser.
 3. Create teams or enter player names and start a new game.

 Your game data stays in the browser, so there's no server setup required.
+To enable realtime sync, set `SUPABASE_URL` and `SUPABASE_ANON_KEY` in `index.html` and run the API endpoints in `api/` with Node.